torrance/Pigi/README.md

 From this selection, you can pass in a subset of tests to run.
 To run just the `invert` benchmark, for example, run:

     TESTDATA=/my/path/1215555160.ms ./benchmark [invert]

+## Running

+`Pigi` is run by passing in a configuration file in a `TOML` format along with one or more measurement sets:

+    mpirun -n 2 pigi --config path/to/config.toml data1.ms [data2.ms, ...]

+`Pigi` is _always_ run using `mpi`, and requires `(n + 1)` processes, where `n` is the `channels-out` parameter.

+A template configuration file can be created using the command:

+    pigi --makeconfig > config.toml

+You will need to change some of the default values in this file, especially the phase and projection centers.

+### Singularity

+If you have installed `Pigi` using a singularity container, you can use the `exec` command.
+For example, for NVIDIA:

+    singularity exec --nvccli singularity.sif mpirun -n path/to/pigi --config path/to/config.toml data1.ms [data2.ms, ...]